Home

 3 Powerful Basketball Tips

-Here are some tips that look pretty simple and basic but they can change the way you play basketball for the better.
+Here are some tips that look pretty simple and basic but they can change the way your players play basketball forever.

 1.)
 Learn from the best

 Study the games in the NBA and other leagues as well.
-Go to youtube.com and search for, let's say, "bruce bowen defence", "tony parker lay up", "vince carter top 10 dunks" or whatever area you want to work on.
+Go to youtube.com and search for, let’s say, “bruce bowen defence”, “tony parker lay up”, “vince carter top 10 dunks” or whatever area you think your men need to work on.
+Have them watch this stuff.
+Be creative.

-Watch the "top 10 clips from NBA action", and I guarantee, you'll come across a great move you can try.
+Watch the “top 10 clips from NBA action”, and I guarantee, you’ll come across a great move you can try to teach.
 These guys know their stuff (for the most part) so why not learn from the best.

 2.)
 Visualize it first